grantwinney/pinboard-bookmarks-to-chrome/README.md

 # pinboard-bookmarks-to-chrome
-An extension to display bookmarks from Pinboard in the Chrome browser
+An extension to display bookmarks from the [Pinboard](https://pinboard.in) bookmark service in the [Chrome browser](https://www.google.com/chrome/browser/desktop/).